 Photo of ribbon cutting for new transfer center on 10/24/2012

-The transit system currently staffs 19 bus drivers (12 full-time and 7 part-time), as well as one full-time and one part-time clerk.
+The transit system currently staffs 17 bus drivers (11 full-time and 6 part-time), as well as one full-time route supervisor and two part-time clerks.
 The transit system is directly overseen by the Transit Manager.
 The transit system also has two full-time mechanics that are overseen by the Fleet Manager, whose time is pro-rated between Maritime Metro Transit and the Department of Public Infrastructure.

 - 2015 - 326,246 rides